ybuzoku/MatrixScreensaver/README.md

 This first release is a short program that runs in text mode, to produce an effect similar to the Matrix rain from the popular movie "The Matrix".
 For the effect to look truly authentic, an IBM 5151 monitor or similar is recommended (A CRT with P39 phosphor).
-The program is a Terminate and Stay Resident (TSR) class DOS program, that occupies 4.5Kb of system RAM once loaded (due to it capturing the screen in a buffer), and runs after 2 minutes of keyboard inactivity.
+The program is a Terminate and Stay Resident (TSR) class DOS program, that occupies 4.5Kb of system RAM once loaded (due to needing to allocate space to save the screen before it starts running the screensaver), and runs after 2 minutes of keyboard inactivity.
 As it stands, the program cannot be unloaded once in memory and will need to be rebooted (either hard reboot or CTRL+ALT+DEL) if you need that last 4Kb of RAM.
 To load the program once you download it, simply type SC at the command line.
 If you wish to run this code every time you boot your XT class machine, I recommend you load it from your AUTOEXEC.BAT file.